jflamy/owlcms4/docs/Fly.md

 ### Stopping and Resuming Billing

 The nice thing about cloud services is that they are billed according to actual use, by the second.
-Since the service is essentially free because it falls under the billing threshold, this is "just in case"
+Since the service is essentially free because it falls under the billing threshold, this information is "just in case", for example if you set up several apps and want to activate one of them at a time.

 You can run the commands from any command shell you have.